Qqwy/rust-backdrop_arc/README.md

  * `triomphe::Arc` has can be constructed for dynamically-sized types via `from_header_and_iter`
  * `triomphe::ThinArc` provides thin-pointer `Arc`s to dynamically sized types
  * `triomphe::ArcUnion` is union of two `triomphe:Arc`s which fits inside one word of memory

-This crate is a version of `servo_arc` meant for general community use.